-- 1. Use Microsoft Word to submit all writing assignments - 2.
+- 1. Submit the appropriate file type (always indicated in the instructions) - 2.
 Log in to Blackboard frequently - 3.
-Prepare for essay exams ahead of time - 4.
-Attend small group workshops on the date they're assigned, arriving on time with paper copies of your essay in hand - 5.
-Check feedback on graded writing assignments and apply that feedback to future writing assignments - 6.
-Complete all assignments by the due date - 7.
-Be responsible for the learning process, including preparation for class, such as reading and homework; participation in class discussions, including asking relevant questions; getting assignments and/or notes if absent; and accepting responsibility for not understanding an assignment or failing an assignment - 8.
-Be responsible for having an appropriate attitude and using appropriate language in academic environments; not use condescending, inflammatory, threatening, or profane rhetoric, whether verbally or in written form, in academic environments - 9.
-Have respectful behavior toward instructor and classmates in order to contribute to the atmosphere necessary for learning - 10.
-Be responsible for courteous actions to others, especially by putting away cell phones and other distractions while in class - 11.
-Be responsible for writing down all grades and applying them to the grading scale used for the class, which is shown in the course's policy statement/syllabus - 12.
-Submit all assignments in accordance with due dates, formats, and requirements - 13.
-Avoid all forms of cheating and plagiarism on all assignments, including improper collaboration - 14.
+Complete all assigned readings and viewing all assigned lectures in their entirety, and taking notes for each - 4.
+Check feedback on graded writing assignments and apply that feedback to future writing assignments - 5.
+Complete all assignments by the due date - 6.
+Be responsible for the learning process, including preparation for class, such as reading and homework; participation in class discussions, including asking relevant questions; getting assignments and/or notes if absent; and accepting responsibility for not understanding an assignment or failing an assignment - 7.
+Be responsible for having an appropriate attitude and using appropriate language in academic environments; not use condescending, inflammatory, threatening, or profane rhetoric, whether verbally or in written form, in academic environments - 8.
+Have respectful behavior toward instructor and classmates in order to contribute to the atmosphere necessary for learning - 9.
+Be responsible for courteous actions to others, especially by putting away cell phones and other distractions while in class - 10.
+Be responsible for writing down all grades and applying them to the grading scale used for the class, which is shown in the course's policy statement/syllabus - 11.
+Submit all assignments in accordance with due dates, formats, and requirements - 12.
+Avoid all forms of cheating and plagiarism on all assignments, including improper collaboration - 13.
 Ask questions when something is unclear